Muhammed Abul Manzur: Trial

 On 28 February 1995, Manzur's elder brother, Abul, filed a murder case with Panchlaish Police Station 14 years after his killing.
 Jatiya Party Chairman HM Ershad was made the prime accused in the case.
 Other accused are Maj (retired) Kazi Emdadul Haque, Lt Col (retired) Mostafa Kamaluddin Bhuiyan, Lieutenant Colonel (retired) Shams, and Major General (retired) Abdul Latif.

 Family and legacy

 Manzur's widow, Rana Yasmeen Manzur and their two daughters and two sons received political asylum in the US.
 He was considered a war hero as Sector 8 commander in the Liberation War.
+Manzur's daughter Karishma is a candidate in the 2026 United States Senate election in New Hampshire.